junxit/us-congress-bills-115/metadata.md

 - 2017-12-07 — Introduced in Senate
 - 2017-12-07 — Referred to the Committee on Rules and Administration. (text of measure as introduced: CR S7934)
+- 2017-12-19 — Committee on Rules and Administration.
+Hearings held.
+- 2018-04-25 — Committee on Rules and Administration.
+Ordered to be reported with amendments favorably.
+- 2018-05-08 — Committee on Rules and Administration.
+Reported by Senator Blunt with amendments.
+Without written report.
+- 2018-05-08 — Committee on Rules and Administration.
+Reported by Senator Blunt with amendments.
+Without written report.
+- 2018-05-08 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 400.